hparvez307/Music-Planet--summer-camp-school/README.md

 * Client-side technologies:

-     HTML5
+     HTML5,
-     CSS with Tailwind CSS framework and DaisyUI React.js with various components and libraries
+     CSS with Tailwind CSS framework and DaisyUI, React.js with various components and libraries,
-     Firebase for deployment
+     Firebase for deployment,
      Stripe for secure payment processing